-To the Board of Directors LaSalle Council on Aging, Inc. Jena, Louisiana
+To the Board of Directors LaSalle Council on Aging, Inc. Trout, Louisiana

-I have reviewed the accompanying basic financial statements of LaSalle Council on Aging, Inc. ( a non-profit Corporation ) as of and for the year ended June 30, 2020, as listed in the table of contents, in accordance with U.S. Statements on Standards for Accounting and Review Services issued by the American Institute of Certified Public Accountants.
+I have reviewed the accompanying basic financial statements of the Lasalle Council on Aging, Inc. as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Council's basic financial statements as listed in the table of contents.

-A review includes primarily applying analytical procedures to management's financial data and making inquiries of company management.
+A review includes primarily applying analytical procedures to management's financial data and making inquiries of Council's management.
 A review is substantially less in scope than an audit in accordance with generally accepted auditing standards, the objective of which is the expression of an opinion regarding the financial statements taken as a whole.
 Accordingly, I do not express an opinion.